elast-net/2014-2018-sports-prediction-ecosystem/README.md

 ## Mobile App & Cross-Language API

-A companion mobile app (Ionic/Android) is backed by a dedicated Python API (see: [see separate repository](https://github.com/elast-net/2017-mobile-api)).
+A companion mobile app (Ionic/Android) is backed by a dedicated Python API ([see separate repository](https://github.com/elast-net/2017-mobile-api)).
 To avoid duplicating core business logic across two languages, the Python API communicates with a dedicated **internal PHP API**, which triggers the same operations otherwise handled natively by the web application's PHP